TomCan/emmer/docs/README.md

 endpoint_url = https://your-emmer-install
 ```

-Then you can run your regulare commands by specifying the profile
+Then you can run your regular commands by specifying the profile
 ```
 # list buckets
 $ aws --profile=my-emmer s3 ls